Generic selectors

 Photo by Or Hakim

-Video by ancienthistoryvideos
+Video by Ancienthistoryvideos

 greek clothing27.02

-Photo by Götz A. Primke
+Photo by Gƶtz A. Primke

-Greek clothing mixes old traditions with modern styles.
-In the past, Greek men wore simple clothes like the chiton, himation, and a cloak called claymys.
-These were often tied with a belt.
-Traditional men’s clothing also includes the foustanella, a pleated skirt, or trousers with pretty decorative sewing.
+Greek clothing blends ancient traditions with modern styles.
+Historically, Greek men wore simple garments like the chiton, himation, and a cloak called the chlamys.
+These were often tied with a belt, reflecting the earlier Bronze Age art of the Greek mainland.

 See Also Ancient Greek Symbols